Testing Ground – free prequel to ‘Footage’

 Footage is a tightly wound thriller, but it takes place in a much larger world than the novella can contain…

-This is the same world as previous BAMs @ and NLI-10.
+This is the same world as previous BAMs @ and The Human Trials.
 Footage is 100% standalone, you don’t need to have read the previous books to dig it, but this free ebook /audiobook, as with previous short story The Whistle, will give you a bit of context of things that are going on elsewhere at the same time.

 Skelmersdale had always been colloquially referred to as “Britain’s Testing Ground”.
 That’s not entirely accurate, it was locally known by the names “Skem”, “Skum”, or “That shithole you drive through to get to the M6”.
 It was the site on which Britain ran pilot schemes to prove their worth.
 Where traffic calming measures had been tested; from lights to bumps, roundabouts to speed limits.
 Before the government took a measure nationwide, they would test it in Skelmersdale.
 The townspeople embraced progress, even if all the neighbouring towns considered them backwards because they’d sometimes marry their cousins by accident.